Complete your graduate application in six steps.

 - Apply to a graduate program online, submit all required materials, and pay the application

 - You may access the application and check your status through the application portal.

 - Check your email.
 We may contact you with questions about your application.
 If we request anything additional, you will be able to upload it directly to your student activity page within the application portal.

 - The graduate program to which you applied reviews the application and forwards a recommendation for admission or denial to the Graduate School.

 - The Graduate School reviews the application materials and the departmental recommendation and sends the official decision notification to the applicant through the application portal.

 STEP 6 - If offered admission

-- Have official transcripts sent to our office, OR bring them with you when you come to the university.
+- Have official transcripts sent to the Graduate School.
+Transcripts and degree certificates from non-US schools may be provided when you come to the university.

 If you have any questions or concerns at any time, please do not hesitate to contact our office at 316-978-3095, or by email at firstname.lastname@example.org.